RESEARCH

 Partners: St. Mary's River Association, Nova Scotia Salmon Association, Nova Scotia Department of Natural Resources & Renewables, Fisheries and Oceans Canada (2023 - current)

 The Wabanaki (Acadian) forest region has a complex network of rivers and thousands of kilometers of unpaved roads.
 Culverts are the most common structures used to allow continued water flow when streams intersect with newly constructed roads.
 However, water passing through a culvert does not guarantee that stream habitat quality is maintained.
-Aquatic connectivity is also especially important for diadromous fish species that migrate hundreds of kilometers from the open ocean to upper tributaries in river systems to complete their life cycle.

 Co-supervised BSc Honour's thesis from this project: Bleyer, R. (2024, April).
 Identifying and prioritizing barriers to Atlantic salmon habitat connectivity in Napu’saqnuk (St Mary’s River), Mi’kma’ki (Nova Scotia, Canada).
 [Faculty of Graduate Studies Online Theses, Dalhousie University].
 Dal Space. http://hdl.handle.net/10222/84014.